 The National Renewable Energy Laboratory (NREL) advances the science and engineering of energy efficiency, sustainable transportation, and renewable power technologies and provides the knowledge to integrate and optimize energy systems.

 NREL developed the OpenPATH app, through which Bull E-Bike Pilot project participants provided data about their trips.
-Data collected during the pilot will be used to understand how e-bikes are used including when and how often, as well as the distance traveled.
-NREL and the City of Durham will gain insight into the travel habits of participants and the CO2 savings generated by switching from drive-alone automobile and transit trips to trips on an e-bike.
+Data collected during the pilot was used to understand how e-bikes are used, including when and how often and the distance traveled.
+NREL and the City of Durham gained insight into the travel habits of participants and the CO2 savings generated by switching from drive-alone automobile and transit trips to trips on an e-bike.

-At the conclusion of the program, the data will be securely archived in the Transportation Secure Data Center (TSDC) at NREL, to support long-term anonymous transportation research and analysis.
+After the program, the data was securely archived in the Transportation Secure Data Center (TSDC) at NREL to support long-term anonymous transportation research and analysis.

-The Bull E-Bike team is currently working through quantitative and qualitative data analysis.
-Data limitations on this dashboard include missing participant trips, and tracking outside of pilot participation.
+The Bull E-Bike team developed a quantitative and qualitative data analysis.
+Data limitations on this dashboard include missing participant trips and tracking outside pilot participation.
 Check out the Bull E-Bike Pilot Data Dashboard to see some of the data collected.